-Rights are evidenced by subscription certificates that, except as described below under "- Foreign Stockholders," will be mailed to record date stockholders or, if a record date stockholder's shares are held by Cede or any other depository or nominee on their behalf, to Cede or such depository or nominee.
+Rights are evidenced by subscription certificates that, except as described below under "- Foreign Stockholders," will be mailed to record date stockholder's shares are held by Cede or any other depository or nominee on their behalf, to Cede or such depository or nominee.
 Rights may be exercised by completing and signing the subscription certificate that accompanies this prospectus and mailing it in the envelope provided, or otherwise delivering the completed and duly executed subscription certificate to the subscription agent, together with payment in full for the shares at the subscription price by the expiration date of the rights offering.
-Rights may also be exercised by contacting your broker, trustee or other nominee, who can arrange, on your behalf, to guarantee delivery of payment and delivery of a properly completed and duly executed subscription certificate pursuant to a notice of guaranteed delivery by the close of business on the third business day after the expiration date.
-A fee may be charged for this service.
-Completed subscription certificates and related payments must be received by the subscription agent prior to 5:00 p.m., New York City time, on or before the expiration date (unless payment is effected by means of a notice of guaranteed delivery as described below under "- Payment for Shares") at the offices of the subscription agent at the address set forth above.
+Completed subscription certificates and related payments must be received by the subscription agent prior to 5:00 p.m., New York City time, on or before the expiration date at the offices of the subscription agent at the address set forth above.
 Fractional shares will not be issued upon the exercise of rights.